 They may come from spouses or ex-spouses looking to gain an edge in a custody dispute or stepchildren who are trying to get rid of a parent's new spouse.
 Students angry with their teachers may make false accusations in order to get revenge, a child in DHS custody may fabricate tales of abuse at the hands of case workers or guardians, and inmates may allege sexual abuse by police, jailers, or other Department of Corrections workers.

-Of course, sexual assault and other sex crimes can and do occur in the above situations; for this reason, prosecutors and victims' rights advocates work quickly to bring charges against the accused and to push for maximum sentencing in the interest of "public welfare."
+Of course, sexual assaults can and do occur in the above situations; for this reason, prosecutors and victims' rights advocates work quickly to bring charges against the accused and to push for maximum sentencing in the interest of "public welfare."

 In situations where a crime actually occurred, it is important that the charges do not exceed the offense.
 In certain conditions, a seemingly consensual act of sex can be a crime—particularly if the "victim" is below the age of 16, the age of legal consent in Oklahoma.
 Even if a victim is aged 16 or older, there are specific situations in which he or she cannot legally consent to sex.